Samiser/site-content/blog-posts/my-first-game-jam.md

 i'm really proud of what i managed to create and i'm looking forward to taking part in more jams!

 you can play my game, tuneful towers, [here](https://samiser.itch.io/tuneful-towers)

+you can also view the full source code [here](https://github.com/Samiser/tuneful-towers)